stevemac321/NanoEdge_DSP/README.md

 **Behavior:**
 - Each row = one time window with 128 elements
 - Outputs plain text rows (float or integer)
-- Suited for collecting hundreds of rows to train the anomaly model
+- Suited for collecting hundreds of rows to train the outlier model

 ---

 #### 🧠 Mode 3: **Inference Mode**
-**Purpose:** Real-time anomaly detection
+**Purpose:** Real-time outlier detection
 **Behavior:**
 - Uses NanoEdge’s `neai_oneclass()` on incoming signals
 - Prints classification result, row index, and outlier flag